 DVDFab is also a ripping app which has received a lot of positive praise from friends.
 As well as ripping disks to the usual formats, it can also rip only the audio.
 So if you are after a piece of music for your iPhone/iPod, then DVD Fab can grab it for you.
 Batch conversion allows you to rip more than one title at a time, and the whole software is run on open-source code.

-Specify exactly the start point and end point that you want converted in a disk (which is great for music concerts), and you can also automatically crop the screen to show what you want.
+Specify exactly the start point and end point that you want converted in a disk, and you can also automatically crop the screen to show what you want.

 There are obviously many more ripping tools out there, but these are the 8 which I personally like or have had recommended to me by friends.
 In case your favorite is not on the list, please let us know about it in the comments below and tell us what is so good about it.